Progressives to laggards? A comparison of policy-making in the British and New Zealand health systems, 1948 to 2000

 Britain and New Zealand offer a promising case study for historical comparison of health systems.
 Both were regarded as progressive models within early health system typologies, which typically cited Britain’s NHS – the classic ‘Beveridge system’ – as distinctive for its public provision, universal cover and tax funding.
 Less well known was the fact that New Zealand had been the first nation to institute a NHS, in 1938.
 There were considerable differences between the two, both in their administrative structures, and in the earlier and growing latitude given to private medicine in New Zealand.
 Nonetheless both confronted similar challenges and pursued cognate policies in the postwar period, though mostly with varying outcomes.
 Their progressive reputations also gradually diminished, and by the 1990s scholars of social policy had come to classify both countries as laggards in comparison to states with more generous welfare regimes.
 What can comparison reveal of the factors that shaped policy directions and facilitated or impeded change?

-This project will compare health system development in the two countries between the mid-century and the 1990s.
+This project will compare health system development in the two countries between 1948 and 2000.
 It will seek to account for the changing agenda of health policy-making and its successes and failures.

 The ‘family of nations’ approach is a recent development in the comparative analysis of welfare states.
 It emphasizes shared cultural attributes that may account for commonalities between clusters of nations, and has been applied for example in discussion of social policy in the English speaking nations since the 1980s.
 It contrasts with the more established welfare state typologies grounded in institutionalist analyses.
 These variously emphasize the internal social bases of welfare politics, particularly the role of labour, the nature of the state and policy processes, and the importance of path dependence.
 Comparative health systems histories have tended towards the latter, with particular attention paid towards generic features of medical politics, such as the operation of interest groups in pluralist polities.
 Both approaches may helpfully inform this project, which provides an ideal case study through which to test ‘families of nations’ in the health systems context.